 A quick online search will provide you with a number of forums that will show you how to become a Qantas Frequent Flyer member for free.
 Qantas has a number of partners that also run promotions and offer free membership, so keep an eye out for these.

-Qantas offers one of the most competitive rewards programs available, but it doesn’t automatically come for free.
+Qantas offers one of the most competitive rewards programs available.
 Before paying any joining fees, always do your research and look out for promotions.
 Skip the joining fee and become a Qantas Frequent Flyer member without the additional costs.